The Bollob\'{a}s--Nikiforov Conjecture for Complete Multipartite Graphs and Dense $K_4$-Free Graphs: The -Free Case

 For this upper bound to imply $\lambda_1^2 + \lambda_2^2 \leq 4m/3$, we would need $2m - \lambda_1^2/4 \leq 4m/3$, i.e., $\lambda_1^2 \geq 8m/3$.
 However, Theorem~\ref{thm:nikiforov} with $\omega(G) \leq 3$ gives $\lambda_1^2 \leq 4m/3 < 8m/3$.
 Hence the Hoffman-energy approach is provably insufficient, and the bound it produces, namely $2m - \lambda_1^2/4 \geq 2m - m/3 = 5m/3 > 4m/3$, is too weak by a factor of $5/4$. \end{proof}

 The obstruction in Proposition~\ref{prop:obstruction} is not merely a deficiency of the method: it pinpoints exactly what additional eigenvalue information would close the argument.
 Any proof of Conjecture~\ref{conj:independence} must use structural properties of $G$ beyond the Hoffman bound and the trace identity.
+For the case $\omega(G) \leq 2$ (triangle-free), Theorem~\ref{thm:3colorable} already settles the conjecture.
+For $\omega(G) = 3$ with $\alpha(G) \geq n/3$, the fractional chromatic number satisfies $\chi_f(G) \leq n/\alpha(G) \leq 3$, placing this case at an intermediate level of difficulty between the weakly-perfect case (proved) and the full $K_4$-free conjecture (open).